zhaoyul/aposd-vs-clean-code/README.md

 We were inside the box trying to communicate to those who stood outside and could not see what we saw.

 The bottom line is that it is very difficult to explain something to someone who is not intimate with the details you are trying to explain.
 Often our explanations make sense only after the reader has worked out the details for themself.

+**JOHN:**

+There's a lot of stuff in your discussion above, but I think it all boils down to one thing: you don't like the comments that I wrote.
+As I mentioned earlier, complexity is in the eye of the reader: if you say that my comments were confusing or didn't help you to understand the code, then I have to take that seriously.

+At the same time, you have made it clear that you don't see much value in comments in general.
+Your preference is to have essentially no comments for this code (or any code).
+You argue above that there is simply nothing that comments can do to make the code easier to understand; the only way to understand the code is to read the code.
+That is a cop-out.
+In order to write our various versions of the code, you and I had to accumulate a lot of knowledge about the algorithm, such as why it's OK for the first multiple of a prime to be its square.
+Unfortunately, not all of that knowledge can be represented in the code.
+It is our professional responsibility to do the best we can to convey that knowledge in comments, so that readers do not have to reconstruct it over and over.
+Even if the resulting comments are imperfect, they will make the code easier to understand.

+If a situation like this occurred in real life I would work with you and others to improve my comments.
+For example, I would ask you questions to get a better sense of why the "squared prime" comment didn't seem to help you:
+* Are there things in the comment that are misleading or confusing?
+* Is there some important piece of information you acquired on your bike ride that suddenly made things clear?

+I would also show the comment to a few other people to get their takes on it.
+Then I would rework the comment to improve it.

+Given your fundamental disbelief in comments, I think it's likely that you would still see no value in the comment, even after my reworking.
+In this case I would show the comment to other people, particularly those who have a more positive view of comments in general, and get their input.
+As long as the comment is not misleading and at least a few people found it helpful, I would retain it.

+Now let me me discuss two few specific comments that you objected to.
+The first comment was the one for the `multiples` variable:

+	// Used to test efficiently (without division) whether a candidate
+	// is a multiple of a previously-encountered prime number.
+Each entry
+	// here contains an odd multiple of the corresponding entry in
+	// primes.
+Entries increase monotonically.

+There is a bug in this comment that you exposed (the first entry is not odd);
+good catch!
+You then argued that most of the information in the comment is unnecessary and proposed this as an alternative:

+	 // multiples of corresponding prime.

+You have left out too much useful information here.
+For example, I don't think it is safe to assume that readers will figure out that the motivation is avoiding divisions.
+It's always better to state these assumptions and motivations clearly so that there will be no confusion.
+And I think it's helpful for readers to know that these entries never decrease.
+I would simply fix the bug, leaving all of the information intact:

+	// Used to test efficiently (without division) whether a candidate
+	// is a multiple of a previously-encountered prime number.
+Each entry
+	// (except the first, which is never used) contains an odd multiple of
+	// the corresponding entry in primes.
+Entries increase monotonically.

+The second comment was this one, for the `for` loop:

+	// Each iteration of this loop tests the candidate against one
+	// potential prime factor.
+Skip the first factor (2) since we
+	// only consider odd candidates.

+You objected to this comment because the code of the loop doesn't actually test the candidate against the prime factor; it tests it against a multiple.
+When I write implementation comments like this, my goal is not to restate the code; comments like that don't usually provide much value.
+The goal here was to say *what* the code is doing in a logical sense, not *how* it does it.
+In that sense, the comment is correct.

+However, if a comment causes confusion in the reader, then it is not a good comment.
+Thus I would rewrite this comment to make it clear that it is describing the abstract function of the code, not its precise behavior:

+	// Each iteration of this loop considers one existing prime, ruling
+	// out the candidate if it is a multiple of that prime.
+Skip the
+	// first prime (2) since we only consider odd candidates.

+To conclude, I agree with your assertion "it is very difficult to explain something to someone who is not intimate with the details you are trying to explain."
+And yet, it is our responsibility as programmers to do exactly that.

 ## Bob's Rewrite of PrimeGenerator2